 So, I’ve decided it’s time to spring-clean my digital life.

 Just as it’s traditional to clean out our closets, attics, and garages each spring, IT experts say it’s good practice to clear out and refresh your digital spaces at least once a year.
 It keeps them running smoothly and protects your security.
 It’s a hassle, sure, but spending an hour or two this weekend to get your digital house in order could save you an enormous amount of time, money, and heartache in the future.
 Here are few tips to get started.

 Close unnecessary accounts

 Many of us couldn’t easily list how many online accounts we have.
 There’s email (I have at least five accounts), social media, online shopping, banking, subscription services, and a myriad of others we may not even remember signing up for.
 Not knowing what data we have out there makes us vulnerable.
 Shared passwords and security questions are a hacker’s gateway into your private accounts.

 Just as you wouldn’t live in a house full of newspapers from before you were born, you want to make sure that your digital existence is just as neat and tidy.
-The tips offered above make cleaning up your digital space easy.
+The tips offered above make cleaning up your digital space easy, and effective.